 Pro Tip: Use a password manager to generate and store strong passwords securely.

 Two-factor authentication adds an extra layer of security to your accounts.
-Even if someone manages to obtain your password, they won’t be able to access your account without the second authentication factor, such as a one-time code sent to your phone or email.
+Even if someone gains access to your password, they won’t be able to log in without the second authentication factor, such as a one-time code sent to your phone or email.

 Why It Matters: 2FA significantly reduces the risk of unauthorized access to your accounts, especially for online banking and payment platforms.